Racing Fitness

 Formula Medicine is a team leader in medical and athletic assistance for motor-racing drivers.
 Since 1994, Formula Medicine, has co-operated with more than 250 racing drivers, including 36 Formula One drivers.
 The staff is made up of doctors, athletic trainers and physiotherapists, led by Dr. Riccardo Ceccarelli, who has been working in Formula One since 1989.

 Medical check up at "Centro Medico Don Bosco" Every driver has to go through a complete medical check-up before starting the athletic programme.
-The medical examinations are organised by Formula Medicine in co-operation with Centro Medico Don Bosco, a modern diagnostic centre which can provide
+The medical examinations are organized by Formula Medicine in co-operation with Centro Medico Don Bosco, a modern diagnostic centre which can provide

 fast consultations in "day hospital" thanks to the collaboration of more than 60 specialists.